School Counseling & Guidance

 Student Assistance Counselor:

 The Student Assistance Program allows easy access to highly trained, on-site, Master's-level counselors.
-At BMS, Anne Johnston, provides a wide range of prevention and early intervention services for students and families.
-Marta provides assessment and conducts individual and group sessions for students with alcohol, drug, school, family, peer or other problems that can lead to alcohol and other drug use.
+At BMS, Katie Hamel, provides a wide range of prevention and early intervention services for students and families.
+She provides assessment and conducts individual and group sessions for students with alcohol, drug, school, family, peer or other problems that can lead to alcohol and other drug use.
 Prevention efforts are aimed at changing student, parent and community norms and expectations about substance use.
 This early detection and intervention has proven effective in delaying the initiation and use of alcohol and other drugs, and reducing the resulting school/life problems.
-Self-referrals account for more than half of all referrals.
-Students are also referred by school administrators, guidance counselors, teachers, parents and friends.
+Students can make self-referrals or referrals are made by school administrators, guidance counselors, teachers, parents and friends.
 Student Assistance Counselors maintain strict adherence to State and Federal laws governing the confidentiality of federally-assisted alcohol and drug abuse services.
-Marta is available every day except for Wednesdays as a resource for both students and families.
+Miss Hamel is also the advisor for CHOICE Group which is a student group which promotes healthy habits and educates the BMS community about making positive life choices.
+She is available Mondays-Thursdays as a resource for students, and family.